Saisamarth21/Terraform-AWS-Infrastructure-Configuration/README.md

 This project demonstrates how to fully configure AWS infrastructure using Terraform.
-It covers the complete process—from installing and configuring the AWS CLI, creating AWS access keys, installing Terraform, and running Terraform commands—to provision basic AWS resources such as a Virtual Private Cloud (VPC), subnets, an Internet Gateway, a security group, an EC2 instance, and an S3 bucket.
+It covers the complete process from installing and configuring the AWS CLI, creating AWS access keys, installing Terraform, and running Terraform commands to provision basic AWS resources such as a Virtual Private Cloud (VPC), subnets, an Internet Gateway, a security group, an EC2 instance, and an S3 bucket.

 ## Overview